maurisones/F2H/README.md

-The above 3 parameters are Clus specific configuratiosn.
+The bellow 3 parameters are Clus specific configuratiosn.
 For more about them see the Clus User Manual available at: https://dtai.cs.kuleuven.be/clus/.
 Defaul values are presented bellow:

 ```{r setup, include=FALSE}
   clusWType = "ExpMaxParentWeight"